cul-it/simplesamlphp/README.md

 =============

 Cornell University Library modifications
+===

-We started after version 1.15.4.
+We forked the [simplesamlphp](https://github.com/simplesamlphp/simplesamlphp) development version somewhere after version 1.15.4.

+/cert
+---

 Identity Management now requires a certificate to encrypt the communication.
 The certificate has to be stored in the /cert directory in the simplesamlphp top directory, however this directory is excluded by .gitignore, because it contains the private key.
 See the [simplesamlphp documentation on the certificate](https://simplesamlphp.org/docs/stable/simplesamlphp-sp#section_1_1)